Help Supporting the TMSP

 Since September 2005 the sifting operation has been funded by the Ir-David Foundation, but in order to publish a full scientific report of the main finds, the analysis of the finds has been funded, to-date, by private donations, administered (on our behalf) through the Israel Exploration Society.

 With donations received in November 2010, we established an archaeological laboratory in South Jerusalem.
 In early 2011 we began the intensive process of the research of the finds (also funded from these donations).
 After three years of operations, our remaining funds, earmarked for the continuing study of the finds in 2014: sufficient for four months of limited operations.

 Professional papers and preliminary report have been presented at a number of archeological conferences in Israel.
 The publications are in Hebrew and include a general summary on the project and a review on some of our finds.
 We plan to publish an extensive “popular” article in English in the coming summer.

 Our next challenge is scientific publication of the analysis of our finds.

 As we advanced with this study we have realized that this analysis requires much more effort than what we initially presumed.
 The number of finds we have unearthed, to date, is in the hundreds of thousands (and in millions in the case of pottery shards).
 This means that much classification and statistical analytic work still lies ahead of us.

-During the past year we realized that there is a greater potential in the quantitative analysis of the finds data than what we thought at the beginning of the research.
-Although the earth excavated from the Mount was moved from one place to another several times, it is still not completely mixed, and the finds do not distribute evenly among all areas of the dump, but some remain, by-and-large, in context-associated clusters.
+During the past year we discovered that there is a greater potential in the quantitative (statistical) analysis of the data than what we thought at the beginning of the research.
+Although the earth excavated from the Mount was moved from one place to another several times, it was not completely mixed, and consequently the finds are not distributed evenly among all areas of the dump, but some remain, by-and-large, in context-associated clusters.